jaychandra1/jaychandra1/DevOps.md

-# Senior DevOps Engineer Tools
+# Senior DevOps Engineer Tools and Technologies

-This document provides a categorized list of tools commonly used by a Senior DevOps Engineer.
+As a Senior DevOps Engineer, I have experience with a diverse range of tools and technologies that span across various aspects of the DevOps lifecycle.
+Below is a categorized list of the tools I am proficient in:

 ## Version Control Systems
 - **Git**